NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

 2.2.0 (Upcoming)
 ----------------

-- Moved common data structures such as Container and DynamicTable to hdmf.common.
+- Moved common data structures such as Container and DynamicTable to hdmf-common-schema.

   - The hdmf-common-schema repo is now included as a submodule
   - See https://github.com/NeurodataWithoutBorders/nwb-schema/pull/307 for details

-- Added "channel_conversion" dataset to ElectricalSeries to represent per-channel conversion factors
+- Added "channel_conversion" dataset to ElectricalSeries to represent per-channel conversion factors.

-- Added "sampling_rate" and "unit" attributes to "waveform_mean" and "waveform_sd" datasets/columns in Units table
+- Added "sampling_rate" and "unit" attributes to "waveform_mean" and "waveform_sd" datasets/columns in Units table.

+- Added "description" and "manufacturer" attributes to Device.

 - Deprecated ImagingPlane "manifold" in favor of "origin_coords" and "grid_spacing"